-Parts per million (ppm) or Milligrams per liter (mg/l) - one part per million corresponds to one minute in two years or a single penny in \$10,000.
+Parts per million (ppm): one part per million corresponds to one minute in two years or a single penny in \$10,000.

-Parts per billion (ppb) or Micrograms per liter (u/l) - one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.
+Parts per billion (ppb): one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.

-Action Level - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Action Level (AL): the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.